 Department of Fire Services or DFS, the Massachusetts Department of Fire Services.

-Department of Revenue, the Department or DOR, the Massachusetts Department of Revenue, including the Board's representative at DOR.
+Department of Revenue, the Department or DOR, the Massachusetts Department of Revenue, UST Program, or the UST Fund Staff, including the Board's representative at DOR.

 Dispensing Facility, any Facility qualified to do business in the Commonwealth under the provisions of M.G.L. chs.
-64A, 64E, and 64F, and dispensing Petroleum Products after April 2, 1991, at which Underground Storage Tanks located in Massachusetts are used to store Petroleum Products and from which Petroleum Products are dispensed directly to a Motor Vehicle or boat as motor fuel; except an Underground Storage Tank that is 1,100 gallons or less capacity and is located on a farm or a residence and is used for storing Petroleum Product for non-commercial purposes; or is an Underground Storage Tank that is owed by the Federal government or the Commonwealth or any of its Political Subdivisions.
+64A, 64E, and 64F, and dispensing Petroleum Products after April 2, 1991, at which Underground Storage Tanks located in Massachusetts and registered with the MassDEP are used to store Petroleum Products and from which Petroleum Products are dispensed directly to a Motor Vehicle or boat as motor fuel; except an Underground Storage Tank that is 1,100 gallons or less capacity and is located on a farm or a residence and is used for storing Petroleum Product for non-commercial purposes; or is an Underground Storage Tank that is owned by the Federal government or the Commonwealth or any of its Political Subdivisions.

 Eligible Claimant, a Claimant who satisfies the requirements of 503 CMR 2.08 as determined by the Board and who is not the recipient or intended recipient of grants pursuant to 503 CMR 2.23.

-Eligible Release, to be eligible for Reimbursement, the costs, expenses or obligations must be incurred in connection with an Occurrence at a Facility; all Delivery and Annual Tank Fees must be paid in full before the approval of the Application for Eligibility and; the Release must have been assigned a MassDEP release tracking number.
-If the source of the Release is unknown, the Petroleum Product shall be presumed to have been released from the existing or last UST System unless evidence is presented otherwise.
+Eligible Release, to be eligible for Reimbursement, the costs, expenses or obligations must be incurred in connection with an Occurrence at a Facility; all Delivery and Annual Tank Fees must be paid in full before the approval of the Application for Eligibility; and, the Release must have been assigned a MassDEP release tracking number.
+If the source of the Release is unknown, the Petroleum Product shall be presumed to have been released from the existing or last UST System.

 Facility, describes a Dispensing Facility or Former Dispensing Facility.